COVID 19 and us

 This seems as important as ever to point out.

-SEPTEMBER UPDATE - Like many, we are holding on to the the small joy that is Spring.
+SUMMER UPDATE - Like many, we are holding on to the the small joy that is Spring becoming Summer.
 With Winter behind us, we can start to imagine a world that brings incremental improvements on many levels.

 It’s likely a plurality of good news is still a couple of months away, which whilst dispiriting, is at least tantalisingly close.
 Australia continues to be a lucky country overall, but those effects have not been shared evenly.